 I’ve been struggling for years with the flower beds on either side of my pool.
 No matter what I did, they looked terrible.
 I wasn’t asking for a beautiful floral display or anything, I just didn’t want dead plants and dirt, that’s all.
-I am not a gardener, I just want low maintenance landscaping.
-So, here are my easy flower bed ideas.
+I am not a gardener, I just want low maintenance flower bed ideas, please.

 Grasses In Your Flower Bed

 I really love the look of ornamental grasses.
 We had some monkey grass growing in a different flower bed in the backyard, so I pulled it out and planted clumps of it in the flower beds by the pool.
 I just spaced out my clumps, cut a hole in my barrier, and planted them.